pankajp/pysph/docs/source/install.rst

   * Cython_: version 0.12 and above.
 This implies that your system have a working C compiler.

   * mpi4py_: version 1.2 and above.
+This will require working MPI libs on your computer

   * setuptools_: version 0.6c9 is tested to work.
 This is needed to build and install the package.
+A later version will work better.

 The following dependencies are optional but recommended:

-  * nose_: version 0.10.3 should work.
-This package is used for running any tests.
+  * nose_: This package is used for running any tests.

   * Sphinx_: version 0.5 will work.
 This package is used for building the documentation.

-  * VTK_: version 5.x and above will work.
+  * VTK_: versions, 4.x, 5.x and above will work.
 This is used to write VTK files for subsequent output and visualization.

   * Mayavi_: version 3.x and above.
 This is convenient for visualization and generation of VTK files.
 This is entirely optional though.